 Great for technical support or maintenance teams.

-Example: “Use the CARE method to close every ticket right.”
+Example: “Use the CARE method to close every ticket correctly.”

 26. Community, Assistance, Resources, Empowerment